 - XXL deployed AutoStore to distribute sporting good items in 2010 at their distribution center in in Gardermoen, Norway.
 The system is comprised of 21,000 bins and 10 robots with 4 pick work stations.
 XXL is Norway’s third largest sporting goods retailer with 14+ stores in Norway and Sweden.

 - Antalis AG is a European paper and packaging material distributor and logistics service provider.
-Antalis is Swisslog’s first Swiss customer to use AutoStore to increase efficiency and minimize space requirements for published materials storage at its main depot in Switzerland.
+Antalis is the first Swiss customer to use AutoStore to increase efficiency and minimize space requirements for published materials storage at its main depot in Switzerland.
 Antalis reportedly chose AutoStore because of its scalability, flexibility and ease of integration into the existing infrastructure which is a building from the 1800's.
-The system will be installed in 2012 with 18,000 bins, 10 robots and 4 picking stations.
+The system was installed in 2012 with 18,000 bins, 10 robots and 4 picking stations.

 - AVNET Logistics, a subsidiary of AVNET Inc., is the world’s largest distributor of semiconductors, connectors and passive, electro-mechanical and electronic system components.
 In February, 2011, AVNET deployed AutoStore in a new distribution center in Poing, Germany (near Munich).
 In the first phase, the system handles 35,000 SKUs stored in 45,000 bins in a footprint of 1 100 m² (11,840 sq. ft.) of warehouse space.
 A total of 37 robots store / retrieve goods and transport 680 bins/hour to 16 picking stations that output about 1,000 lines/hour.
 Plans call for a picking volume of 5,000 order line items per day as well as 2,000 line items from receiving.

 - Competec is Switzerland’s largest electronics distributor.
 The company is building a new 55 000 m² (592,000 sq. ft.) electronics distribution center to support importing, distributing and selling hardware, software and entertainment electronics.
-Swisslog is deploying an AutoStore system that is at the heart of this facility which is largest electronics distribution center in Switzerland.
-In the first phase, the automated bin system will encompass 62,000 bins in 2,500 m² (26,900 sq. ft.).
-The grid will contain 100,000 bin locations and 25 ports for retrieving and storing goods using 70 robots.
-The facility is expected to go into operation in the spring of 2012.
+The company deployed an AutoStore system that is at the heart of this facility which is largest electronics distribution center in Switzerland.
+In the first phase, the automated bin system encompasses 62,000 bins in 2,500 m² (26,900 sq. ft.).
+The grid contains 100,000 bin locations and 25 ports for retrieving and storing goods using 70 robots.
+The facility went live in the spring of 2012.

 - Stormberg is a leading Norwegian supplier of sports and leisure wear.
 The company implemented AutoStore in June 2011 and now handles 80% of all picking through the system in 30% of the space previously required.
 Stormberg claims to have doubled throughput capacity without having to hire more warehouse staff which has significantly reduced their cost per order line.

-- In February, 2012, Medline Industries, Inc. commissioned Swisslog to install AutoStore into one of their existing distribution centers by the end of the year.
+- In February, 2012, Medline Industries, Inc. commissioned installed AutoStore into one of their existing distribution centers in Chicago and the company has since deployed multiple large-scale sites in the U.S..
 Medline is the largest privately held medical supplier in the United States.
 The company manufactures and distributes over 125,000 medical and surgical products to healthcare institutions and retail markets from a network of 30 distribution centers.
-This project represents the first roll-out of what will be implemented at multiple locations.
-The first site will be comprised of 20,000 bins expandable to 40,000 bins, 35 robots and 12 picking stations.
+The Chicago distribution center is comprised of 20,000 bins expandable to 40,000 bins, 35 robots and 12 picking stations.

-- In April, 2012, the supermarket retailer Asda contracted with Swisslog to deploy the largest AutoStore installation to date, over two phases, at its 92,900 m² (1,000,000 sq. ft.)
+- In April, 2012, the supermarket retailer Asda deployed one of the largest AutoStore installations, over two phases, at its 92,900 m² (1,000,000 sq. ft.)
 Lutterworth, Leicestershire, U.K. depot.
-The system will be comprised of 70,000 storage bins and 160 robots, linking eight ergonomic decant stations with 12 goods-to-man picking ports.
-Asda is the 2nd largest supermarket chain in the UK (17.9% market share) and is owned by Walmart.
+The system is comprised of 70,000 storage bins and 160 robots, linking eight ergonomic decant stations with 12 goods-to-man picking ports.
+Asda is the 2nd largest supermarket chain in the UK (17.9% market share).
 Asda services 550 stores across the UK with more than 35,000 products including groceries, clothing, household goods and electronics.